xubingyue/avocadodb/Documentation/Books/HTTP/Foxx/Management.md

 Foxx Service Management
 =======================

-This is an introduction to ArangoDB's HTTP interface for managing Foxx services.
+This is an introduction to AvocadoDB's HTTP interface for managing Foxx services.

 @startDocuBlock api_foxx_service_list